Chymyst/chymyst-core/docs/chymyst10.md

 To determine whether a given reaction can start, the DCM peer starts looking for local molecules and then, if they are found as needed, continues to look for distributed molecules by acquiring a distributed lock and downloading the available molecule values.
 Once these distributed molecules are determined, the DCM peer needs to mark these DMs as consumed and start a reaction.
-Marking DMs as consumed means to add an ephemeral child node like this,
+To "mark a DMs as consumed" means to add an ephemeral child node like this,

 ```
 DCM/1a2b34cd/dm-0/val-0/consumed-XXXX